 Herkimer College Career Counseling for Students & Alumni.

 If you are uncertain about your major, are unclear about the types of occupations you’re preparing for or need assistance in developing a job search strategy, you may want to seek individual career counseling.
-Individual appointments may be scheduled through the Counseling Center.
+Individual appointments may be scheduled through the Career Services office.

 Students who are undecided about their education and career plan are often referred to assessments.
-These online assessments may be accessed at any time, but students are often advised to make a follow-up appointment with the Career Counselor to further discuss their results.
+These online assessments may be accessed at any time, but students are often advised to make a follow-up appointment with the Director of Career Services to further discuss their results.

 Assessments are free of charge.
 Students may register at www.herkimer.edu/focus using access code HCCC225.